-Violent extremism is understood as the use of the Internet for promoting terrorists’ causes and recruiting terrorists.
-Terrorists use online propaganda to radicalise or recruit supporters and new members, and even to inspire ‘lone actor attacks’.
+What is (online) violent extremism?
+Violent extremism online can be defined as the use of the Internet to promote terrorist causes and to recruit terrorists.
+Terrorists use online propaganda to radicalise or to recruit supporters and new members, and even to inspire ‘lone wolf attacks’ (such as the Christchurch gunman, who is believed to have been radicalised).
 Online propaganda also contributes to the main goal of terrorist activities: disseminating fear in a society.

-The online distribution of terrorist propaganda and violent extremist material has become a recurring theme in international politics, as well as a cause of concern for Internet companies.
-Terrorist groups have mastered the use of the Internet for propaganda, attempting to win the ‘information war,’ especially through social media campaigns.
+The online distribution of terrorist propaganda and violent extremist content has become a recurring theme in international politics, as well as a cause of concern for Internet companies.
+Terrorist groups have mastered the use of the Internet for propaganda, attempting to win the ‘information war’, especially through social media campaigns.

-Another term which might cause confusion is hacktivism.
-Hacktivism is politically motivated use of the Internet to achieve a political agenda.
-While hacktivism involves the use of hacking tools and techniques of a disruptive nature, its aim is to disrupt normal operations; not cause significant economic damage or loss of life.
+Violent extremism differs from 'hacktivism', which is the politically motivated use of the Internet to achieve a political agenda.
+While hacktivism involves the use of hacking tools and techniques of a disruptive nature, its aim is to disrupt normal operations rather than to cause significant economic damage or loss of life.